Haddon-Sandefur/CFB-ML-App/README.md

 * Changed UI

 >[!NOTE]
->The Chatbot can only access data pulled on teams prompted by the users query.
+>The Chatbot can only access data pulled on teams prompted by the user's query.
 If you ask the Chatbot information like "Who is Duke's head coach", it will give you an outdated answer.

 ### Purpose:
 This project acts as a start-to-finish pipeline of securing college football data from multiple sources, training an XGBoost model for point differential predictions, and creating an app which users can intuitively experiment with the model.